LS4GAN/uvcgan4slats/README.md

 ## The `SLATS` Dataset
 The Simple Liquid Argon Track Samples (`SLATS`) dataset was created from simulated neutrino events in a Liquid Argon Time-Projection Chamber (LArTPC) detector.
-The dataset contains two domains of events, each corresponding a specific detector response function.
+The dataset contains two domains of events, each corresponding to a specific detector response function.

 The unpaired image-to-image translation method `UVCGAN` is used to find two mappings `G_ab` and `G_ba`.
-These mapping can take a neutrino event from one domain, modify its detector response, and make it look like a neutrino event from the other domain.
+Each mapping can take a neutrino event from one domain, modify its detector response, and make it look like a neutrino event from the other domain.